infoaed/kryptogramm/README.md

 # kryptogramm

-Tool for individual vote verification at Internet elections in Estonia 2023.
+Tool for individual vote verification at Internet enabled parliament elections in Estonia 2023.
 Since we are allowed to verify our vote only up to 30 minutes after casting, we have to make this time really special, don't we?

 Usage: